arthursobrosa/coordinator/README.md

 ---

-### Use UINavigationControllerDelegate or UIViewControllerTransitioningDelegate to observe changes on a navigation
+#### Use UINavigationControllerDelegate or UIViewControllerTransitioningDelegate to observe changes on a navigation
 <img src="./README-images/nav-delegate.png" width="800" alt="UINavigationControllerDelegate">
 <img src="./README-images/transition-delegate.png" width="900" alt="UIViewControllerTransitioningDelegate">

+#### * To use these delegates you must conform your Coordinator class with NSObject

+#### * Remember to call 'childDidFinish' method when a UIViewController is dismissed to remove the current coordinator from its parent coordinator